Allisonwonderlax13/https-github.com-obsproject-obs-studio./Sources-Guide.md

 ### VLC Video Source

 Similar to Media Source, you can add video and other media files to this source to be played in your scenes.
 This source type will use the VLC libraries for extended media support over the built-in Media Source.
 It requires that VLC be installed on your system to show up as an available source in OBS.
+If you are using 64bit OBS, you must install 64bit VLC and if you are using 32bit OBS, you must install 32bit VLC.

 To add files, click the + sign to browse to your file, directory, or URL that you wish to add.
 If you add multiple, they will be played in the order they were added.
 If Loop playlist is checked, the playlist will start over once the end is reached.